 Once everyone knows what to pack and how to stay safe on the trip, it’s time to decide where to go backpacking with your kids.
 Thankfully, Michigan doesn’t have a shortage of beautiful fall backpacking locations the entire family will enjoy.

 If you’re planning on a weekend getaway or an extended trip, one of the best ways to fully immerse yourself in the great outdoors is to check out some of the state’s awesome campgrounds.
 You’ll experience the natural beauty of a Michigan fall and can enjoy some family-friendly activities when you’re not on the trail, including everything from roasting marshmallows over a campfire to telling kid-friendly ghost stories with a cup of warm apple cider in the evenings.
-If you’re backpacking with your kids, some of the best family-friendly campgrounds Michigan has to offer include:
+If you’re backpacking in Michigan with your kids, some of the best family-friendly campgrounds Michigan has to offer include:

 - Dunes Harbor Family Camp – Silver Lake